 Citizens of the European Union, Australia, New Zealand, the UK, Canada, and the USA can get 90-day tourist visas on arrival.

 Check out this article to see if your nationality requires you to apply for a visa in advance.

-How to Travel In Taiwan
+Bus and Train Travel In Taiwan

 Because English is so common and Taiwanese people are so friendly, Taiwan has to be one of he easiest and safest places for a backpacker to get around.
 The English signs, super easy public transport, and helpful metro workers make it almost impossible to get lost.

 For people backpacking Taiwan, it is all about the train.
 The train network in Taiwan is a sight to behold.
 At any given hour of the day there is a train zooming across the island, and the bullet trains are incredible.

 Public transportation is generally very affordable, safe, and efficient.
 That said, I would not categorize the bullet trains as cheap.

 Buses are another fine option though obviously not as fast as taking the train.
 Tickets can be purchased at convenience stores, and train and bus stations.

 For traveling in major cities, I recommend taking the metro, or grabbing an Uber in Taipei.
 Scooter rentals are popular with backpackers.
 Scooters are cheap and a great way to get off the beaten path in Taiwan.